Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Extending Extended Cognition: Generative AI's New Challenges

-{In this sense, the system is trained to predict the most likely follow-up sequence of a given input (often called prompt).
+In this sense, the system is trained to predict the most likely follow-up sequence of a given input (often called prompt).
 Sixtillion operations of error backpropagation and parameter fitting have been shown to deliver very efficient systems able to reasonably approximate training data.
 But, most importantly, able to generate reasonable completions to previously unseen data.
-To the input ``Deleuze is very inspiring, but his writing is too'' (never seen in the training phase), ChatGPT responds with ``dense and abstract for some readers.''}\footnote{https://chatgpt.com/share/8a56c0cb-95fc-48ed-aa01-b8d2ec6adac4}~Furthermore, foundation models (as they are called after the first intensive training phase) can be fine-tuned for specific tasks or to adapt their generic abilities to specific content, styles, or different types of customizations.
+To the input ``Deleuze is very inspiring, but his writing is too'' (never seen in the training phase), ChatGPT responds with ``dense and abstract for some readers.'' \footnote{\url{https://chatgpt.com/share/8a56c0cb-95fc-48ed-aa01-b8d2ec6adac4}} Furthermore, foundation models (as they are called after the first intensive training phase) can be fine-tuned for specific tasks or to adapt their generic abilities to specific content, styles, or different types of customizations.
 It is possible to tune ChatGPT (and other LLMs) with personal conversation records, emails, messaging conversation and papers to fit my personality and complete the above sentence with ``abstruse''.
-In addition, the input to a generative system can include contextual information (like the set of papers you want to reference in a paper you are about to start writing, or all the emails you exchanged with a particular person, or a full genocide-victim database).\footnote{Generative AI systems like Gemini can handle up to 2 million token contexts and be accurately sensitive to their content when generating the output.}
+In addition, the input to a generative system can include contextual information (like the set of papers you want to reference in a paper you are about to start writing, or all the emails you exchanged with a particular person, or a full genocide-victim database). \footnote{And here is where hallucinations, biases and reasoning errors are still preventing a generalised rolling down into the generative road.}